mrqasimasif/RestaurantsBillingSystem/README.md

 # RestaurantsBillingSystem

-This is a basic restaurants billing system in Assembly Language as part of my lab project.
+This is a intermediate restaurants billing system in Assembly Language as part of my lab project.

+With integer file Handling.

 It is consisted of Starter Menu that gives following options: